gaurav952/getting-and-cleaning-data/README.md

 This project is to prepare a tidy data set for later analysis from the experiment data available at-https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip.<br/>
 The main procedure is as following:<br/>
-    Merges the training and the test sets to create one data set.<br/>
+    1.Merges the training and the test sets to create one data set.<br/>
-    Extracts only the measurements on the mean and standard deviation for each measurement. <br/>
+    2.Extracts only the measurements on the mean and standard deviation for each measurement. <br/>
-    Uses descriptive activity names to name the activities in the data set.<br/>
+    3.Uses descriptive activity names to name the activities in the data set.<br/>
-    Appropriately labels the data set with descriptive variable names.<br/>
+    4.Appropriately labels the data set with descriptive variable names.<br/>
-    From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br/>
+    5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.<br/>

 Here is how my script implements: <br/>